digitaldrummerj/old.digitaldrummerj.github.io/_posts/2015/2015-07-09-presentation-setup.md

 	* Under the **Show Settings For** drop down make the following changes:
 		* Text Editor: Arial 14
 		* Editor Tooltip: Calibri 14
-		* Statement Completion: Calibri 1tas,
+		* Statement Completion: Calibri 14,
-		* [All Text Tool Windows]: Tahoma 13
+		* All Text Tool Windows: Tahoma 13
-		* [Watch, Locals, and Autos Tool Windows]: Tahoma 14
+		* Watch, Locals, and Autos Tool Windows: Tahoma 14
 		* Environment Font: Calibri 14
 		* Package Manager Console:  ??? (if using it for demos)
 1. Go to **Environment -> Start up**